-A major challenge for global health in the 21st century is the low physical activity level observed throughout the lifecourse, and a major challenge for athletic performance is the neglect of athletes’ physical and mental health.
-Individual lifestyles may cause health problems, but can also be essential for improving health and/or athletic performance.
+One of the greatest global public health challenges of the 21st century is the low level of physical activity observed throughout life, and one of the biggest challenges for athletic performance is the neglect of athletes’ physical and mental health and well-being.
+An individual’s lifestyle can cause health problems, but it can also be part of the solution to improve health, well-being, and/or performance.

 Academic disciplines involved